Day 7: Fujigoko

 The view of mount Fuji from the parking area located on the western side of the lake was perfect.
 Since sunset was just about an hour away, I decided to stay at this location to wait for the sun to go down.
 A bunch of photographers had already lined up their tripods along the fence and were waiting in their cars.
 Unfortunately, though, I didn't carry a tripod, so I started trying to find a way to balance my Hasselblad on one of the fence's poles.

 While I was doing so, one of the photographers, the guy in the picture above, who didn't speak a single word of English, waved at me, walked to his car, opened the trunk, and took out a second tripod and handed it to me, almost apologizing for the fact that the tripod was older than the one he was using.
 And so, there I was, all set for sunset.

-And this is the picture I took with my Hasselblad:
+And this is on of the pictures that I took with my Hasselblad: